 feedAustralia presents a durable approach to improving population health by addressing nutrition-related behaviours and modifying nutrition environments for young children.

-We are thrilled to announce the Commonwealth Department of Health has provided ongoing funding to continue the rollout of the feedAustralia initiative in 2019 , nationally.
+After launching in March 2018, in 2019 the Commonwealth Department of Health provided funding to enable the rollout of the feedAustralia initiative nationally.

 Now with a national mandate, feedAustralia will be a global example of how Australia can address the 1 out of 4 children who are over their healthy weight or obese and prevent disease later in life.